haaabla/connect-four/README.md

 # Connect 4

 ## Challenge
-Exercise early on in the SPICED bootcamp to create Connect 4 in JavaScript in 3 days
+Challenge received early on in the SPICED bootcamp to re-create Connect 4

 ## Solution